 Superhero Squad Show

-In the films Mystique has scaly skin and reptilian eyes.
-She can transform into humans, animals and, has also demonstrated that she can turn into a humanoid statue.
+In the films Mystique, portrayed by Rebecca Romijn, has scaly skin and reptilian eyes.
+She can transform into humans, animals and even inanimate objects.
 She was also able to grow claws, and may have a healing factor (though she still retains scars, perhaps by choice).
 She is able to mimic retinal patterns and fingerprints exactly.
-She also is a highly agile and expert fighter seemingly better than Wolverine.
-Although she is naked through out the films, she looks as if she is clothed.
+She also is a highly agile and expert fighter, seemingly better than Wolverine.

-Mystique appears in the first prequel movie and is been portrayed by the actress, Jennifer Lawrence.
-Here she was first depicted as being a runaway child who broke into Charles Xavier's house to feed herself, and shapeshifted into his mother, only to be found out to be an imposter via his strong telepathic abilities.
+The prequel film X-Men: First Class features a younger version of Mystique, portrayed by Jennifer Lawrence.
+Here, she was depicted as being a runaway child who broke into Charles Xavier's house to feed herself, and shapeshifted into his mother, only to be found out as an imposter via his strong telepathic abilities.
+Charles took Raven in as a foster sister.

-When the X-Men go to Cuba to stop the war between The United States and The Soviet Union, Mystique was ordered to stay in the fallen jet and to keep it safe from intruders.
-She eventually did this by ordering Azazel to stop what he was doing in the form of Sebastian Shaw, only for Beast to be able to knock him out.
-By the end of the film, after Charles Xavier is shot and paralyzed, he tells Mystique to go with Magneto, as that is what she truly wants.
-And so she goes.
+When the X-Men go to Cuba to stop an impending war between the United States and the Soviet Union, Mystique was ordered to stay in the fallen jet and to keep it safe from intruders.
+She eventually does this by ordering Azazel to stop what he was doing in the form of Sebastian Shaw, only for Beast to be able to knock him out.
+Following the battle between the X-Men and the Hellfire Club, after Charles Xavier is shot and paralyzed, he tells Mystique that if she truly wants to go with Erik, she should do so.
+She becomes a founding member of the Brotherhood of Mutants, along with Azazel, Angel Salvadore, and Riptide.

 X-Men: Arcade Game

-Mystique first appeared in disguise of Professor Xavier between the 5th and 6th stages of the game.
-She is a boss on the 7th stage in the form of Magneto and attacks the player with punches and kicks that are far faster than the original Magneto.
+Mystique first appeared disguised as Professor Xavier between the 5th and 6th stages of the game.
+She is a boss on the 7th stage in the form of Magneto, and attacks the player with punches and kicks that are far faster than the original Magneto.

 X-Men: Mutant Academy 1 and 2